Machine Learning Guided Optimal Transmission Switching to Mitigate Wildfire Ignition Risk: Case Study and Datasets

 For the ML method described in Section~\ref{sec:ml}, we classify the difficulty of each daily problem instance as either ``easy'' or ``hard''.
 Easy problems can be solved using conventional MILP solvers such as Gurobi in a reasonable amount of time (on the order of an hour).
 Hard problems under this classification tend to take hours to days of computing time to reach an optimal solution, making them a good target for ML-guided optimization techniques to provide high-quality switching decisions on a day-ahead operational time scale.

 We determine an easy/hard classification based on the amount of load shed seen in the thresholded problem since, as an LP, this problem can be solved within several minutes.
 If the thresholded de-energization problem yields relatively low load shed (less than 100~MWh based on our prior experience in~\cite{piansky2025quantifying}), the OPS problem is typically able to find an optimal solution quickly.
 Classifying days based on the initial load shed leads to 111 easy problems and 540 hard problems.
 We apply our ML methods on problems classified as hard, as the easy problems can be solved to optimality with Gurobi within a short amount of time.
 We use 80\%, 10\%, and 10\% of the instances for training, validation, and test.
 This results in 432, 54, and 54 instances for train, validation, and test, respectively.
+The average number of binary variables and constraints in the instances is $74,933.72$ and $73,546.17$, respectively.